tdbe/tdbe.github.io/_posts/2016-11-8-unity-shader-compilation.markdown

 When you build the game, the engine goes through all your Materials and figures out what combination of settings they use, and parse and compile shader programs for each combination necessary.

 ***Note:** Normally the HLSL or CG you write in an engine is interpreted and compiled through a bunch of internal engine compiler layers and frameworks before it becomes "real" HLSL or "real" GLSL, Vulkan etc., according to the platform the build is for (pc/console etc).
-This is why for example Unity shaders have "Surface Shaders" (which is latin for "fake-shader"), or `CGPROGRAM` - that's just an interpreted keyword, and CG is used as a middle language.*
+This is why for example Unity shaders have "Surface Shaders" (which is Latin for "fake-shader"), and the CG in `CGPROGRAM` is used as a middle language.*

-This means if in your scene you have a material with the standard shader with a `_NormalMap` texture, and one without, 2 shader variants get created and are available at runtime.
+This means that if in your scene you have a material with the Standard Shader with a `_NormalMap` texture, and one without, 2 shader variants get created and are available at runtime.

 HOWEVER.
 When you remove a texture at runtime from C#, you simply tell the shader it has values of 0 when it samples that textue.
 So you will need to also tell the Standard Shader or Uber Shader etc. to actually be  swaped out on the GPU for another variant:  `myMaterial.EnableKeyword("_NORMALMAP");`, or globally for every material: `Shader.EnableKeyword("_NORMALMAP");`.

 Same if you made a copy `newMat.CopyPropertiesFromMaterial(oldMat);`, or just a `newMat = new Material(Shader.Find("Standard"));` programatically.
 By default all keywords are disabled.
-Or rather, if you see the multiple keywords on the `#pragma`, the first one is the one used by default, and usually it would be a wildcard `__` or a `_NORMALMAP_OFF` before the `_NORMALMAP` or `_NORMALMAP_ON`.
+Or rather, if you see the multiple keywords on the `#pragma`, the first one is the one used by default, and usually it would be a wildcard `__` or a `_NORMALMAP_OFF`, before the `_NORMALMAP` or `_NORMALMAP_ON`.
 If you're dealing with an `_OFF` `_ON` setup, then in addition to enabling, you also should `DisableKeyword()` for the `_OFF` one.

 ### Solution 1: